 Here are the most popular stun guns and TASERs® available now.
 Note some are for law enforcement use only.

 Standard Stun Gun

 We have the best TASER® for sale, and they can truly protect your loved ones in the event of an intruder.
 But self-defense stun guns can be a good alternative to TASERs®, too.
+They come in multiple shapes and sizes, such as keychain stun guns.
 These work solely on an electrical current that disrupts your body's system and causes you to lose control of muscles in the area where it is applied.
 It works the neuromuscular system mentioned previously.